KevinMarquette/kevinmarquette.github.io/_posts/2018-03-03-Powershell-Using-a-NuGet-server-for-a-PSRepository.md

 I found that having them in the same feed creates a lot of clutter and makes your feed more confusing.
 Running `Find-Package` would list your modules.
 If you called `Install-Package` on a module, it does not install it like `Install-Module` would.
 Create different feeds for different package types.

 This Docker container is the simplest NuGet server possible so it only supports the one feed.
 If you use any of the pre-packaged NuGet servers, then you should have the option to configure more feeds.

+In my next post, I cover [publishing community modules to an internal Repository](/2018-03-06-Powershell-Managing-community-modules).